 This proposal would modify the following sections of the California Energy Code as shown below.
-See Section 3.6.2 of this report for marked-up code language.
+See Section 4.6 of this report for marked-up code language.

-- Subsection 100.1: Add a definition for DOAS - Subsection 140.4 (c): Add additional pressure credits for systems without heating or cooling components.
+- Subsection 100.1: The purpose of this code change is to add definitions for DX-DOAS, ISCOP, and ISMRE.
+These definitions are included even though they are not referenced elsewhere in the proposed code language in anticipation of Energy Commission adopting DX-DOAS efficiency standards matching DOE and ASHRAE 90.1-2019. - Subsection 120.1 (h): The purpose of this code change is to ensure that Section 120.2 (f) is required for all DOASu, including units without mechanical cooling or heating. - Subsection 140.4 (c): The purpose of this code change is to add additional pressure credits for systems without heating or cooling components.
 For HRV/ERV systems, this would reduce the fan power allowance and is in line with ASHRAE 90.1.
-Alternatively, the fan power pressure credit and fan FEI CASE measure may supersede this recommendation. - Subsection 140.4 (e): Add additional language to the exception for DOAS systems to require an airside economizer to reference the criteria of Section 140.4 (p), which would be added to the code. - Subsection 140.4 (p): Add a new section for prescriptive criteria to be applied to any DOAS used as a building's primary means of ventilation.
-Criteria include: - 1.
-A minimum level of ventilation sensible energy recovery with bypass capabilities for free cooling. - a.
-Units with this can be coupled with a comfort cooling system exempt of economizers in 140.4 (e). - 2.
-DOAS unit fan systems shall have the ability to modulate fan speed. - 3.
-A total system fan power in line with prescriptive fan power tables in 140.4 (c). - 4.
-Zone terminal fans for cooling or heating must cycle to off if no call for conditioning.
+Alternatively, the fan power pressure credit and fan FEI CASE measure may supersede this recommendation. - Subsection 140.4 (e): The purpose of this code change is to add additional language to the exception for DOAS systems to require an airside economizer to reference the criteria of Section 140.4 (p), which would be added to the code. - Subsection 140.4 (p): The purpose of this code change is to add a new section for prescriptive criteria to be applied to any DOAS used as a building's primary means of ventilation.
+Criteria include: - A separate cooling system with an economizer or a DOAS unit with a minimum level of ventilation sensible energy recovery with bypass capabilities for free cooling, lower thresholds for demand control ventilation, and an increase in the designed capacity of the system to 150% airflow (see 4.2.2.6).

-DX-DOAS or DOAS with active cooling must have a maximum reheat limit of 60F when in cooling mode.
+- 2. DOAS unit fan systems shall have the ability to modulate fan speed for system balancing and future flexibility. - 3.
+Zone terminal fans for cooling or heating must cycle to off if no call for conditioning. - 4.
+Decoupled ventilation pathway for outdoor air to each space. - 5.
+DX-DOAS or DOAS with active cooling must have a maximum reheat limit of 60F when in cooling mode. - 6.
+A total system fan power in line with prescriptive fan power tables in 140.4 (c).